AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

 :option:`-eargs` :
   Pass what follows to the low-level machine simulator that eventually executes the program.

+:option:`--kernel` :
+  Tell the underlying emulator that the executable program actually is a module to be loaded on top of the provided kernel binary.
+This is typically for VxWorks kinds of targets, where the kernel is a tailored version built to include GNATemulator support.

 When |gem| is available on your PATH as `<target>-gnatemu`, |gcp| uses it to run your program. |gem| acts as a wrapper around the real machine emulator in